yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money.md

 * **Remember your ejection button!** You can pay a penalty to "[eject](/blog/deposits#ejection)" a deposit prior to maturity.
 You'll take a loss, but it beats losing your whole deposit!

-* **Spread your risk!** Every **ponziFarm** game will eventually crash, but there's a lot of room to maneuver in the middle.
+* **Spread your risk!** Every **Yielda** game will eventually crash, but there's a lot of room to maneuver in the middle.
 Instead of one large deposit, make several smaller ones, with a range of lockup periods.
 This will _significantly_ reduce the pain of an early ejection!

-* **Play the long game!** Every time a **ponziFarm** game crashes, it is soon followed by a new game.
+* **Play the long game!** Every time a **Yielda** game crashes, it is soon followed by a new game.
 Create referral relationships and forge alliances NOW in order to reduce your losses and enhance your profits LATER.
 We aren't going anywhere. 😉

 Click [here](/blog/game-rules) to learn more about game rules.

-## ponziFarm Referrals
+## Yielda Referrals

-Every new **ponziFarm** player gets a referral link to share with friends and on social media.
+Every new **Yielda** player gets a referral link to share with friends and on social media.
 This link is permanently connected with the crypto wallet you used to make your deposit.

 When a friend clicks your link and makes a deposit, your wallet is permanently designated as their wallet's _upline_.
-From then on, every **ponziFarm** deposit from your friend's wallet will generate a referral fee, transferred instantly from the game to your wallet.
+From then on, every **Yielda** deposit from your friend's wallet will generate a referral fee, transferred instantly from the game to your wallet.

 If your wallet _also_ has an upline, then this wallet will get a cut of the referral fee you received due to your friend's deposit.
 This pattern continues up the upline chain until the fee becomes smaller than the gas required to transfer it.

 Referral relationships are **permanent**.
-As long as you keep playing **ponziFarm**, you will continue to earn referral fees from EVERY player you have referred to the game.
+As long as you keep playing **Yielda**, you will continue to earn referral fees from EVERY player you have referred to the game.
 So think of referrals as a key element of your social media strategy: eventually, you can take a loss on your deposits and _still_ make a net profit on the game!

 As we keep working to enhance game transparency, expect to see metrics that reveal just how well your friends actually perform in the game.
 Obviously that can work in your favor or against it, so after you refer a new player, consider how you might coordinate your game play.

 Our smart contracts are provably fair.
 That frees you to play as deviously as you can imagine.
 So imagine big!

-Click [here](/blog/referrals) to learn more about **ponziFarm** referrals.
+Click [here](/blog/referrals) to learn more about **Yielda** referrals.

 ## Operating the Game